Albert Hammond Jr.

+Albert Louis Hammond Jr. (born Albert Louis Hammond III; April 9, 1980) is an American-British musician who is a member of the rock band The Strokes.
+He is best known for his role as rhythm and lead guitarist, as well as occasionally a keyboard player and backing vocalist for the band.
+Hammond has released extensive solo work, including five solo albums.

+Born in Los Angeles, Hammond is a first-generation American, his father the songwriter Albert Hammond being of British-Gibraltarian descent, and his mother being of Argentine descent.
+He attended the same Swiss boarding school as his bandmate Julian Casablancas, where the two became friends.
+He would move to New York City in 1998 and attended New York University for a year and a half.

+Casablancas invited Hammond to join the Strokes in 1999, being the last member to join the band.
+He plays rhythm guitar on most songs, and has some songwriting credits on the more instrumental pieces.
+Hammond is passionate about fashion and is known for wearing a three-piece suit on tour.
+Casablancas credits him for influencing the band's style.
+In 2009, he released a line of men's suits.

-Albert Hammond Jr. (born Hammond III; born April 9, 1980) is an American musician, singer, songwriter and record producer.
-He is best known for his role as rhythm and lead guitarist, as well as occasional keyboard player and backing vocalist, in the American rock band The Strokes.
-Hammond Jr. released his debut solo album Yours to Keep in 2006 and followed up with ¿Cómo Te Llama? in 2008.
-Since then, he has released the 2013 EP AHJ, and the albums Momentary Masters and Francis Trouble in 2015 and 2018, respectively.
+In 2006, Hammond released his debut solo album Yours to Keep. and followed up with ¿Cómo Te Llama? in 2008.
+Since then, he has released the 2013 EP AHJ, and the albums Momentary Masters, Francis Trouble, and Melodies on Hiatus in 2015, 2018, and 2023 respectively.

 Early life

-Hammond was born in Los Angeles, California.
+Hammond was born on April 9, 1980 in Los Angeles, California.
 He is the son of British-Gibraltarian singer-songwriter Albert Hammond, a prolific songwriter best known for his 1972 hit single "It Never Rains in Southern California", and Argentine Claudia Fernández, a former model and beauty pageant winner.
 He has two older half-sisters.
 A first generation American, Hammond is of mixed Gibraltarian, Argentine, Austrian, and Peruvian descent; his first language was Spanish.
 Hammond began playing the guitar at age nine.
 He was a championship-winning roller skater as a child.

-At the age of 12, Hammond Jr. was sent to boarding school Institut Le Rosey in Switzerland.
-While there, he became friends with future Strokes bandmate Julian Casablancas, a grade above him, whom he connected with as a fellow American Hammond moved back to Los Angeles where he completed his high school education at the Buckley School.
+At the age of 12, Hammond was sent to boarding school Institut Le Rosey in Switzerland.
+While there, he became friends with future Strokes bandmate Julian Casablancas, a grade above him, whom he connected with as a fellow American.
+Hammond moved back to Los Angeles where he completed his high school education at the Buckley School.
 Following graduation in 1998, Hammond moved from Los Angeles to New York City and, having deferred admittance to New York University, took a short-term filmmaking course at the New York Film Academy.
 He later attended NYU's Tisch School of the Arts, but left after a year and a half.